Invaders from Mars (1986 film): Filming

 Principal photography took place in locations throughout Southern California.
 The Gardners' house was the "Blandings house" at Malibu Creek State Park, so-called for having been originally built for the 1948 film Mr. Blandings Builds His Dream House.
 It is currently used as an administrative office for the park and the Santa Monica Mountains Conservancy.
 A replica of the house and hill were constructed at Hollywood Center Studio for night and special effects scenes.

 Interior sets were constructed at a converted airplane hangar on Terminal Island, originally built to house Howard Hughes' Spruce Goose.
 The Martian spaceship interior measured 75 feet wide, 150 feet long and 45 feet high.

 The scenes shot on location at David's school were filmed at Eagle Rock Elementary School in the Eagle Rock neighborhood of Los Angeles, California.
-Other locations include Simi Valley.
+Other locations included Simi Valley.
 The Marine Corps Air Station El Toro was featured in the movie as the base the Marines came from.

 Special and visual effects

 The creature effects were created by Stan Winston.
 The Martian "drone" aliens were designed to have inverted leg joints, realized by having a suit performer wear the costume backwards, while a second puppeteer operated the face.
 The two performers would then move back-to-back.
 Midway through filming, Winston had to leave the production due to prior commitments to Aliens, and Alec Gillis supervised the latter part of the shoot.

 The visual effects were supervised by John Dykstra, who had previously worked on Lifeforce.
 Dykstra's team constructed two scale miniature UFOs, one was nine feet and the other was three feet.

-Originally, the ending showed David's parents eaten by drones.
+Originally, the ending showed David Gardner (Carson)'s parents George (Timothy Bottoms) and Ellen (Laraine Newman) eaten by drones.
 However, the scene was never shot due to time constraints with the effects.

 Music

 Michael Kamen, who had written additional music for the American re-edit of Lifeforce, was the producer's first choice of composer.
 When he proved unavailable, Christopher Young was hired instead.
 Young was given only 23 days to complete the score.
-He wrote and recorded 15 minutes of orchestral music and 30 minutes of electronic music, which was written in a "musique concrete" style.
+He wrote and recorded 15 minutes of orchestral music and 30 minutes of electronic music, which was written in a musique concrète style.

 While the producers liked the orchestral score, they disliked the electronic music, and had much of it replaced with compositions by musician Dave Storrs, who had written music for several Cannon Films trailers.